sprushed/House-of-Drill/README.md

  - Trigger _IO_flush_all_lock using any method that was listed at the beginning

  That's about it with the house of Drill.
-Hope this technique will help you to solve your next FSOP task.
+Hope this technique will help you in solving your next FSOP task.